easolhq/easolhq.github.io/docs/site_styles/index.md

 ---
 layout: default
-title: Site Styles
+title: Site styles
-has_children: true
 nav_order: 3
 ---

+# Site styles

 **My Site > Style** is where Creators and developers can define colours, fonts and custom CSS.